Clats97/VigenereAutokey/README.md

 # VigenereAutokey
-This is the Autokey variant of the Vigenere cipher, which is much more secure and more resistant to decryption without the keyword.
+This is the Autokey variant of the Vigenere cipher, which is much more secure and resistant to decryption without the keyword.

-Below is a more concise README file for your script:

 ---